MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 1. Translation of electronics and fasteners is not implemented.
 (DONE)
   - Persistence of mjcf singletons is not implemented on electronics; not modular on fasteners too.
 (DONE)
-2. Electronics collision has distance checks implemented (untested), but it does not have actual "connect" logic implemented. `check_connections` outputs (presumably) correct labels of connectors (connector_defs?), but then we need to `connect` the items manually (DONE, untested.)
+2. Electronics collision has distance checks implemented (untested), but it does not have actual "connect" logic implemented. `check_connections` outputs (presumably) correct labels of connectors (terminal_defs?), but then we need to `connect` the items manually (DONE, untested.)
 3. Collision detection of electronics during simulation is untested. does it work?
 (WIP)
 4. Collision detection of fasteners during simulation is untested. does it work?
 5. Diff code may be unupdated.
 (DONE, untested.)